expo/expo/guides/contributing/Updating Changelogs.md

 - **⚠️ Notices**

-  For changes that don't fit into the above sections, but users should be aware of as they deprecate existing API while still keeping backwards compatibility or cause behavior changes in some corner cases.
+  For changes that don't fit into the above sections, but that users should be aware of, because they deprecate existing an API while still keeping backwards compatibility or cause behavior changes in some corner cases.

 - **💡 Others**